authelia/authelia/docs/configuration/authentication/ldap.md

 |custom         |n/a           |displayname |mail|cn        |
 |activedirectory|sAMAccountName|displayname |mail|cn        |

-#### Filters
+#### Filter defaults

 The filters are probably the most important part to get correct when setting up LDAP.
 You want to exclude disabled accounts.
 The active directory example has two attribute filters that accomplish this as an example (more examples would be appreciated).
 The userAccountControl filter checks that the account is not disabled and the pwdLastSet makes sure that value is not 0 which means the password requires changing at the next login.

 |Implementation |Users Filter  |Groups Filter|